artasparks/gcomp/README.md

 # GComp: Golang for Competition Programming

-I created this library for using in competitions.
+I created this repo as a resource for myself for using in competitions.

 ### Algorithm Resources